 To be merciful is to have goodwill.
 That means having a genuine desire to solve the problem that caused the pain, to forgive, and to reconcile.

 We don’t get angry or upset for no reason.
-Most often it is the result of miscommunication.
-Many people don’t even realize that they are hurting others by their behavior until someone tells them openly.
+Most often, it is the result of miscommunication.
+Many people don’t realize they are hurting others by their behavior until someone tells them openly.

 That’s why Jesus’ words about mercy mean don’t close the door of your heart to someone who is in the wrong.
-Even if it is difficult, find the strength to help them to understand their mistake and make amends.
+Instead, find the strength to help them understand their mistakes and make amends even if it is difficult.
 In this way, the way to reconciliation will open up.

 In this way, the world will be a better place.